JVamcas/WeighingScale/README.md

 ## How to use it:

 1. Install the correct drivers for the USB-Serial Adapter
-2. A virtual serial com port (e.g. COM3) will be created on the computer
+2. A virtual serial com port (e.g. COM3) will be created on the computer, use that for connecting to the scale
 3. Make sure the scale configuration is correct i.e the:
+* baudrate - very important, you might get garbage data if you get this wrong
+* number of stop bits
+* data bits
-*
+* parity bits